P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: P4-Based Implementation of TSN Traffic Protection Mechanisms with DetNet Integration

 \section{P4-Based Implementation of TSN Traffic Protection Mechanisms with DetNet Integration}

-In this section, we describe the implementation of the P4-\ac{TAS} switch incorporating the \acs{PSFP} and the \ac{TAS} mechanism on the Intel Tofino™ 2 switching ASIC.
+In this section, we describe the implementation of the P4-\ac{TAS} switch incorporating PTP, \acs{PSFP} and the \ac{TAS} mechanism on the Intel Tofino™ 2 switching ASIC.
 First, we describe the system architecture and integration into \ac{DetNet} domains.
-Then, we present the implementation of the \ac{TAS} mechanism in P4.
-Finally, we explain improvements to the P4-PSFP implementation.
+Then, we present the implementation of the \ac{TAS} mechanism in P4, and the clock synchronization with IEEE Std 1588 PTP.
+Finally, we explain improvements to the P4-PSFP implementation, and discuss the portability and generalization of P4-TAS to other platforms.
 The source code is publicly available on GitHub~\cite{git}.